edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 Provided the labels were correctly done the classifier learns to detect different kinds of poses.
 This is very useful for working with pose models to actually classify types of poses and figure out activities being performed by by people detected in a scene.

-The PoseNet block requires that you run it locally on your own machine if you don’t have an Enterprise account more details can be found at [https://github.com/edgeimpulse/pose-estimation-processing-block](https://github.com/edgeimpulse/pose-estimation-processing-block)
+The PoseNet block requires that you run it locally on your own machine if you don't have an Enterprise account more details can be found at [https://github.com/edgeimpulse/pose-estimation-processing-block](https://github.com/edgeimpulse/pose-estimation-processing-block)

 When using the PoseNet feature extractor with DRP-AI the feature extraction block runs in CPU whereas Edge Impulse will generate DRP-AI accelerated implementation of the Classifier provided the *Renesas RZ/V2L (with DRP-AI accelerator)* target is selected.